BryanJacobs/FIDO2Applet/docs/fido_certification.md

 accomplished through the Key Handle containing the SHA256 hash of the Relying Party ID / App ID.
 The authenticator software validates the RP ID through a separately computed hash of the requested RP prior to allowing use of the key.

+The Key Handle itself is authenticated using an HMAC, which is verified prior to the use of any decrypted data from within it (including the stored Relying Party ID).

 1.8
 ---